 However, with concrete used so much throughout the world, cracks are bound to happen.
-Also, in large projects with so many individuals forming part the construction team, some form of human error when mixing, pouring, and/or curing the concrete is certainly a possibility.
-This is why a reliable crack repair system can sometimes be the difference between a successful project and an unsuccessful project.
+And in large projects, with so many individuals forming part of the construction team, some type of human error when mixing, pouring, or curing concrete is a distinct possibility.

-Epoxy injection is designed and used for restoring the strength and integrity of cracked concrete structural elements.
-These cracks must be relatively dry for the epoxy to achieve adhesion.
-Epoxy will not displace or react with water and, therefore, is largely ineffective at waterproofing a leaking crack.
+Epoxy injections are designed and used for restoring the strength and integrity of the structural elements in cracked concrete.
+But these cracks must be relatively dry for the epoxy to achieve adhesion.
+After all, epoxy injections will not displace or react with water.
+So they are largely ineffective at waterproofing a leaking crack.